The Torah of Righteousness

 For I command you today to love the LORD your God, to walk in his ways, and to keep his commands, decrees and laws; then you will live and increase, and the LORD your God will bless you in the land you are entering to possess.
 (Deuteronomy 30:16)

 In our 20th century western culture we usually view "love" as an emotion.
-Love is not an emotion but rather an action.
+From an Hebraic perspective, love is not an emotion, but rather an action.
 If I say that I "love" someone but never impart action into that relationship, there is no love.
 In the passages above we see action words like "keep, obey, walk, hold fast, and serve" being equated to the word "love".

 Observance of Torah is not only the means by which we demonstrate our love to God, but it is also the means by which we demonstrate our love to our neighbor.
 Again if I love my neighbor, I will act upon it.
 Many of the commands in the Torah deal with relationships between family, neighbors and foreigners.